F-l-i-x/TouchOSC/modules/multitoggle/ReadMe.md

 Can send individual MIDI/OSC messages when a button is turned on, superseded and turned off.
 Can additionally send a MIDI/OSC message when ANY button is turned on or off.
-Messages and target connections can be set in the script.
+Messages and target connections (per message) can be set in the script.

 ![multitoggle](pics/Animation.gif)